tzinfo/tzinfo/README.md

 ## Compatibility

-TZInfo v2.0.0 requires a minimum of Ruby MRI 1.9.3, JRuby 1.7 (in 1.9 mode or later) or Rubinius 3.
+TZInfo v2.0.0 requires a minimum of Ruby MRI 1.9.3 or JRuby 1.7 (in 1.9 mode or later).

 ## Thread-Safety